 Hird was the founding director of the Center for Public Policy and Administration (now the School of Public Policy) and the master’s program in public policy and administration from 1998 to 2006.
-He served as a research fellow at the Brookings Institution from 1987-89 and an economist with the President’s Council of Economic Advisers from 1988-89.
+He served as dean of the School of Social and Behavioral Sciences from 2014 until 2021.
+He was a research fellow at the Brookings Institution from 1987-89 and an economist with the President’s Council of Economic Advisers from 1988-89.

 His research focuses on the use of expertise in public policymaking.
 Hird is the author of Superfund: The Political Economy of Environmental Risk; Power, Knowledge, and Politics: Policy Analysis in the States; and Controversies in American Public Policy and the coauthors of Controversies in Globalization.
 He has published articles in the American Political Science Review, Journal of Policy Analysis and Management, Policy Studies Journal, Yale Journal on Regulation, Social Science Quarterly, Regulation & Governance, and other professional journals.